By Lucky Kiine Esq.

 As a follow up to an earlier circular by the Central Bank of Nigeria (CBN) on January 12, 2017, on perceived risks associated with cryptocurrency use and adoption in Nigeria, the apex Nigerian bank issued a circular on February 5, 2021, directing all Money Deposit Banks (MDBs) and other financial institutions who have been involved or facilitated any cryptocurrency related transaction to discontinue and to identify and close all such accounts with immediate effect.

-This move by the apex Bank in Nigeria generated lots of reactions, including the one from the countries current serving Vice President and former a governor of the CBN (the same institution that has issued the directive).
-The Vice President, Prof. Yemi Osibanjo in his intervention noted that the only sensible approach to the issue is a robust regulation, rather than withdrawal and frankly, regulation rather than prohibition is the solution.
+This move by the apex Bank in Nigeria generated lots of reactions, including the one from the countries current serving Vice President and a former governor of the CBN (the same institution that has issued the directive).
+The Vice President, Prof. Yemi Osibanjo reacting, noted that the only sensible approach to the issue is a robust regulation, rather than withdrawal and frankly, regulation rather than prohibition is the solution.

 In a 2018 survey published by the Association for Computing Machinery (ACM), titled: ‘Making Sense of Blockchain Applications: A typology for HCI’, it was revealed after a thematic analysis and qualitative survey of more than 200 emerging Blockchain startups, projects and applications, that there are seven high-level themes or typology of Blockchain applications that should orient researchers, policy makers, regulatory authorities and stakeholders in the Blockchain industry.
 To wit, these classes of Blockchain applications include: